ZAIB04/Power-BI-Projects/Insurance Risk & Claims Analysis/README.md

-# 🛡️ Insurance Risk & Claims Analysis Dashboard
+# Project: Insurance Risk & Claims Analysis Dashboard

 This project presents a comprehensive dashboard for analyzing insurance policies, claim amounts, and customer demographics.
 Built to support data-driven decision-making, the dashboard visualizes key metrics and trends that impact insurance risk and claims behavior.